 Every mom has felt like she was failing as a parent.
 Learn 4 ways to pull yourself through these dips, and why you’re NOT a failure.

 It’s the one thing I hear over and over, from moms everywhere: “I feel like I’m failing as a parent.”
 We’ve all felt overwhelmed with the weight of parenthood at one time or another.
-When we’re frustrated and helpless, like we have no idea what we’re doing.
+We’re frustrated and helpless, like we have no idea what we’re doing.

 And the reasons vary, too.
 Maybe you feel like you’re failing as a parent when…

-- You blame yourself for the attitude your kids have (which are rubbing off on the younger ones)
+- You blame yourself for the attitude and disrespect your kids display

-- Your toddler’s constant tantrums and tears make you feel exhausted by the end of the day
+- Your toddler’s constant tantrums and meltdowns make you feel exhausted by the end of the day

 - The baby never seems happy, no matter how much you try to soothe her